-Britt Education & Engagement continues to offer an expanded residency program, with a focus on bringing local and regional musicians into our schools during the school year.
-These in-school music visits serve kindergarten through graduate level students in Jackson and Josephine counties during each school term.
-Residencies range from a single school visit to 5 days of presentations, master classes, individual lessons and affordably ticketed performances in our community.
-All school visits are provided at no cost to the schools.
+Britt Education & Engagement continues to offer an expanded residency program, with a focus on bringing local, regional and national musicians into our schools during the school year.
+These music visits serve kindergarten through graduate level students in Jackson and Josephine counties during each school term.
+Residencies range from a single school visit to five days of presentations, master classes, individual lessons and affordably priced performances in our community.
+Many of our residencies are in partnership with other local arts organizations and educational institutions, and all school visits are offered for free.

 If you’d like musicians to visit your school, contact our Director of Education & Engagement at firstname.lastname@example.org

 Britt Education is proud to bring this accomplished trio to the Rogue Valley for the first time.
 In partnership with Siskiyou Music Project, the trio will be visiting local high schools and appear in concert at The Artistic Piano Gallery this January.